chriscdn/file-cache/README.md

 # @chriscdn/file-cache

-`FileCache` is a simple utility for caching generated and remote files.
+`FileCache` is a node utility for caching generated and remote files.
 Common use cases include:

 - **Caching files stored in Amazon S3**: Keep a local cache of frequently accessed files to avoid repeatedly fetching them.
 - **Thumbnail caching**: Store generated thumbnails locally for quick access instead of regenerating them every time.